Onit Microfinance Bank

 Impact:

-Users who completed Tier 1 had 3× higher Day 7 retention than those forced into full KYC upfront.
+Users who completed Tier 1 had 3× higher Day 7 retention than those forced into full KYC upfront because they gained trust as they learned more about the product.

 #2: Designing for Trust and Transparency